Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Analysis

 \subsubsection{Bayesian Auto-clustering}

 ~

-The $loss(x|k)$ and clustering models (i.e., both algorithms and hyperparameter $k$) versus the iterations are plotted to inspect the auto-modelling process, as shown in Fig. 5.
-The iteration of auto-tuning is set to be 1,000. $loss(x |k)$ is a relative ratio to represent the dynamic extra improvement in performance, thus it can facilitate Bayesian optimisation for a unified auto-tuning with various $k$ jointly, and avoid placing more tries on small $k$ (i.e., easier to cluster as indicated in Fig. 4).
-The overall performance is improved (i.e., more tries of $loss(x|k)<1$ over time as expected, indicating that Autocluster is trying to better the clustering models.
+The $loss(x|k)$ and clustering models (i.e., both algorithms and hyperparameter $k$) versus the iterations are plotted to inspect the auto-tuning process, as shown in Fig. 5.
+The iteration of auto-tuning is set to be 1,000.

+From Fig. 5, the overall performance is improved (i.e., more tries of $loss(x|k)<1$ over time as expected, indicating that AutoCluster is trying to better the clustering results. $loss(x |k)$ represents the extra improvement than average performance during auto-tuning, which can facilitate Bayesian optimization for a unified comparison with various $k$ jointly, and avoid placing more tries on small $k$ (i.e., easier to cluster as indicated in Fig. 4).

-After the auto-tuning, optimised clustering results are obtained, as well as the algorithm settings that generate the best quality for each $k$, i.e., maximised $bSI$, and minimised $\sigma(S_k)$, as listed in Fig. 6 and TABLE \ref{tab:7}.
+After auto-tuning, the optimal clustering results for each $k$ are obtained, as well as corresponding algorithm and hyperparameter settings, as listed in Fig. 6 and TABLE \ref{tab:7}.
 Besides, the boundary instances are also counted, which are measured by $|s(i)|<0.05$.

-It is found that: (1) there is not a single algorithm that can deliver the best clustering results for all $k$ scenarios, and (2) each $k$ scenario has specific optimal algorithm.
-The common manner is by predefining certain algorithms and concluding based on criteria such as the elbow points method.
-An algorithm is best for a particular $k$ but maybe worst for another.
-The algorithm selection and hyperparameter tuning (i.e., especially $k$) are intercorrelated, and Autocluster is more efficient and promising to find the best ones from massive candidates.
+It is found that: (1) there is no single algorithm that can deliver the best clustering results for all $k$ scenarios, and (2) each $k$ scenario has a specific optimal algorithm.
+An algorithm performs the best for a particular $k$ but maybe the worst for another.
+The algorithm selection and hyperparameter tuning are intercorrelated, and AutoCluster is efficient and promising to find the best solution from massive candidates.